mdesan/Whimsical/README.md

 **Here are some example sentences:**

-- *The moist brain collects the worthless antique*
+- *The moist brain collects the worthless antique.*
 - *Attachment haunts solemnly.*
 - *The caring raccoon chases the everlasting plantation.*
 - *Why does the volcano mend below the insidious bubble?*